The Tax Year Explained

 Choosing the Best Tax Software

 There's a good selection available for dependable tax software that you install on your computer as well as online tax software that is accessed through an Internet browser.
-Both online and desktop tax software have advantages and possible disadvantages, which are outlined and discussed in Online Tax Software or Desktop Tax Software?.
+Both online and desktop tax software have advantages and possible disadvantages.

 It can be confusing to decide which version of tax software will work for your tax preparation needs because one company's basic or deluxe version does not necessarily have the same features as another company's product.
 Premium versions share the same base features, but some have additional perks with others don't.